Pafestivo/Dummy-Landing-Page/README.md

 # Dummy-Landing-Page
-Dummy landing page for HTML and CSS practice.
+Creating a landing page with 'The Odin Project'.
+Copying a given layout while starting completely from scratch.